rexfordkelly/mount.js/README.md

   - Input:  the original source input, as it was passed in when mounted.

-Accessor Functions will return whatever your callback explicitly returns, or the instance of mountStore if undefined is returned.
+Accessor Functions will return whatever your callback explicitly returns, or the instance of mountStore.fx if undefined is returned.

 ##Examples: